Ty Llwyd Fach

-- Toilet – compost loos in each field.
+- Toilet – compost loos in orchard and courtyard.
 They are entirely cleaned before each booking and emptied regularly.
 We compost the humanure and use it on our fruit trees!

 - Water – There are taps for drinking & washing

-- Washing – hot shower in the Orchard and private washing area in other fields.
+- Washing – hot showers in the Orchard and courtyard.

 - Health & Safety – there are water/sand buckets in each field & First aid kit in the courtyard (eg burns and cuts)

 - How many people can come?
-It’s limited to 8 vehicles per booking – so however many you can fit in 8 vehicles.
+It’s limited to 8 vehicles per booking and 20 people.

 - What about toilets?
 There are a number of comfortable compost toilets available.
 It is essentially pooing in a bucket.
 We use sawdust to cut out any smells and eventually use the compost on our fruit trees.
 We invite you to wee in our hedgerow or in the special designed hedgerow urinals.

 - What about bathing?
-There is a gass-powered, hot shower and there are private washing areas in other fields.
+There is a gass-powered, hot showers.

 - Water access?
 There’s a tap for each field for washing and drinking.